DinisCruz/Book_Practical_Eclipse/content/7.February-2014/february2014.md

 * Using Firebase to sync data with a webpage (via Javascript, REST and Firebase Admin panel)
 * XSS considerations when developing with Firebase
 * Eclipse Groovy REPL script to sync a Browser with file changes (with recursive folder search via Java's WatchService)
+* Really SIMPLE and clean AngularJS + Firebase example
 * Using AngularJS in Eclipse, Part 1) The Basics